Firstly, please ensure you have followed our guides for publishing, found here:

 3. In the Settings tab of the Instapage plugin in WordPress/Drupal, under the CMS tokens, verify that the checkbox next to Legacy Support is unchecked.
 It must be turned off in order for everything to work correctly.

 4. At the bottom of the same Settings tab, check that all of the specifications are in green and if they are not, make the necessary changes.

 5. Separate from our plugin, there is a settings section on the left side of your WordPress where you can find the category Permalinks.
 They must be set to post name in order for you to be able to publish your Instapage pages.

-6. Disable plugins that could cause caching, as that might cause our pages not to update correctly.
+6. Flush the cache from the entire website or disable plugins that could cause caching, as that can cause our pages not to update correctly.

 If you are looking to unpublish a page, unpublish it from Instapage first, then go into the plugin and delete the URL from the list.
 Both steps are necessary for the page to be unpublished.
 If the second step is not done, when the page is pushed to be republished again, it will not show up in the Add Page tab.

-If you are encountering an Access denied error when attempting to publish, it means that the subdomain+domain of your website are not associated with the Instapage account you are publishing from.
+If you are encountering an Access denied or Request failed with status 500 error when attempting to publish, it means that the subdomain+domain of your website are not associated with the Instapage account you are publishing from.